-Provide a one-page organizational chart of the network that includes how decisions will be made and how communication will flow.
+Provide a one-page network organizational chart of the network that includes how decisions will be made and how communication will flow.
 Provide a list of all network members that includes:

-- o the organization's name and type (e.g., CHC, hospital, health department, etc.); - the name of the key person from the organization that will be working on the program; - o anticipated role and responsibility in the Network Planning Grant program; - o Employee Identification number (EIN) of each proposed network member - Verify and indicate that at least sixty-six percent (66%), or two-thirds of network members (members with signed Letters of Commitment) of the proposed project be located in a HRSA-designated rural area, as defined by the Rural Health Grants Eligibility Analyzer. - Applicants should provide the address of each network member and the screenshot from the analyzer of the urban or rural status.
+- The organization's name and type (e.g., community health center, hospital, health department, etc.); - The name of the key person from the organization that will be working on the program; - Anticipated role and responsibility in the Network Planning Grant program; - EIN of each proposed network member unless the applicant is a tribe and/or requests a multiple EIN exception; - Verify and indicate that at least sixty-six percent (66%), or two-thirds of network members (members with signed Letters of Commitment) of the proposed project be located in a HRSA-designated rural area, as defined by the Rural Health Grants Eligibility Analyzer; and - Applicants should provide the address of each network member and the screenshot from the analyzer of the urban or rural status.